RobertoFalconi/MinimalAPIsTemplate/README.md

 - Authorization with additional policies using Authorization Handler
 - Dapper ORM for mapping from SQL to objects and viceversa
 - Docker container deployment
-- Entity Framework Core and LINQ for mapping SQL to objects and viceversa
+- Entity Framework Core for mapping SQL to objects and viceversa, with LINQ and DbContextFactory
 - Exception Handler and error handling
 - GZipStream compression and decompression
 - Hangfire batch and job automations